Omar Guerrero

+Benigno Omar Guerrero Orozco (March 20, 1946 – November 12, 2023) was an academic at the National Autonomous University of Mexico.

-Omar Guerrero Orozco (born March 20, 1946), Ph.D. in Public Administration by the National Autonomous University of Mexico, is full-time professor at the same institution and National Researcher Level III, which is the maximum level.
+Guerrero had a Ph.D. in Public Administration and was a professor at the same institution, and National Researcher Level III, which is the maximum level.
 He was director of the National Institute of Public Administration (INAP in Spanish) magazine from 1980 to 1982.
 He was member of the Social Sciences Committee of the National System of Researchers (1999 to 2003), collegial body in which he served as president (2003).
 He was recipient in 1979 of the “Public Administration Award” granted by the INAP.
-Guerrero is also member of the National Academy of Sciences since 1987 and of the Mexican Culture Seminar since 2006.
+Guerrero was also member of the Mexican Academy of Sciences since 1987 and of the Mexican Culture Seminar since 2006.

 In this same year he was awarded by the National Association of Universities and Higher Education Institutions (ANUIES in Spanish) with the ANUIES Award for his academic contribution to the Higher education 2006.
-Recently he was granted a Honoris Causa Doctorate by the University of Sonora.
+He was granted a Honoris Causa Doctorate by the University of Sonora.